ilyakashtelyan/pmc-docs/docs/source/epub.rst

   required to enter and verify the PII number assigned to the article by OJS, as well as the total page count for the PDF version of the article.
-.. warning:: Please double-check the values you enter in this step~ They are used later in the workflow.
+.. warning:: **Please double-check the values you enter in this step!
+They are used later in the workflow.**

 .. note:: Please do not include supplementary file page counts in the total!